ggodin1981/HealthAnalyticsWithAI/README.md

-# CareLytix Health Analytics – Enterprise Sample (C#, ASP.NET Core, PostgreSQL, AI Assistant)
+# Health Analytics – Enterprise Sample (C#, ASP.NET Core, PostgreSQL, AI Assistant)

 This repository is an **enterprise-style reference implementation** designed to demonstrate experience as a **Lead C#/.NET Developer** for data-driven healthcare systems.